harryf/yoshi-podcasts/_episodes/episode-004.md

 time: '09:58'
 duration: 1h7m16s
 permalink: "/episodes/episode-004/"
-description: Second episode with Yoshi and Christian
+description: Yoshi and Christian dive into the psychology of the adult film industry, dark humor in stand-up, and the art of pushing boundaries on stage.
 video_files:
 - file_name: IMG_1438.MOV
   description: Full Room camera (Christian's iPhone)